dgdraganov/supreme-go-style-guide/README.md

 ***Snake case***

 File names should consist of a single word.
-In case of two or more words use `_` as a separator:
+In case of two or more words `_` should be used as a separator:

 ```go
 client.go